HoneyChauhan001/react-learn/readme.md

 ### This a repository containing more than 10 web application created while I was learning Reactjs
 ### Learned some of the most important libraries and tools such as :
+- Tailwind css
+- React Hooks
 - React Router
+- React Context API
-- Redux (state management)
+- Redux tool kit (state management)
-- React Hooks